Cardiff announce 'grave concerns' following interim report into Sala flight

 Sala's body was later recovered from the plane wreckage in the English Channel with the help of specialist contractors, he died from head and trunk injuries.
 Ibbotson's body has yet to be found.

-The AAIB is investigating the circumstances surrounding the flight and released an interim report detailing its focus.
+The AAIB is investigating the circumstances surrounding the flight and released an interim report on Monday, detailing its focus.

 A summary found that the plane, registered in the United States, could not be used for commercial purposes without prior permission.
 There was no evidence that permission had been sought, although it was unclear if the flight was alternatively being operated on a cost-sharing basis.